#1 Ranked Children’s Hospital by U.S. News & World Report

 There are many ways you can help children and their families get the care they need.

-Iron deficiency anemia is a common blood disorder that occurs when red blood cell counts are low due to a lack of iron.
-Iron deficiency is the most common cause of anemia in otherwise healthy children in the United States.
+Iron deficiency anemia is a common blood disorder that occurs when red blood cell counts are low due to low levels of iron.
+Red blood cells use iron to produce a protein called hemoglobin, which is needed to carry oxygen from the lungs to all the parts of the body.
+Iron deficiency is the most common cause of anemia in children in the U.S.